OCBC Business Loan -- See what we found and what you need to watch out for.

 Written at: 02 Oct, 2025

-As we have seen so many “comparison” comparison portals or bloggers reviewing it, we thought we would chip in, but with a twist.
-We let it know how it works and if you can trust these reviews at all.
+As we have seen so many “comparison” portals or bloggers reviewing it, we thought we would chip in, but with a twist.
+We let it know how it works and if you can trust these reviews at all and when can you trust such information.

 Not all comparison portals are what they claim to be—many are nothing more than sponsored listing sites, serving the advertisers that pay them.

 Across markets from the U.S. to Australia, regulators are finding that these platforms often prioritize results based on payment, not on what’s truly best for the customer or consumer.
-What you see isn’t always an unbiased comparison, but a filtered list bought by those who pay the most.
+What you see isn’t always an unbiased comparison but a filtered list bought by those who pay the most.
+MoneySmart alone claims 60 million users regionwide.
+That figure keeps drawing lenders and venture capital, even as such platforms face questions about transparency or what they really do for you.
+The least we can do is educate borrowers on how it really works.

 While general information, such as miles or points per dollar spent, is easy to research, loan amounts and interest rates are highly personal.
 They change from one customer to another based on each individual’s credit score & profile.
 That rate they “reviewed” or “compared” for you is actually a teaser rate.
 Here’s how it works in detail.
 They are rates that you may or may not get, and in many countries, regulators are either suing them for clickbaiting consumers or publishing warnings on them.